AdaCore/spark2014/lrm/source/code_policy_hlrs.rst

 The detail below defines the high-level requirements for the Code Profile language feature.
-Note that not all requirements given below are expected to be implemented in the tool: some, for example, may be implemented via procedures to be followed by the user.
+Note that not all requirements given below are expected to have tool support: some, for example, may be implemented via procedures to be followed by the user.

 General Points To Note